RAID-0-NAS-Data-Recovery

 • Files Restored: Most critical video files, project files, and related data

-• Result: The production was able to continue editing with almost no loss.
+• Result: The production house was able to continue editing with a manageable delay.
 Only a few non-essential clips were not fully recoverable due to overwriting.

 RAID 0 is high-speed but high-risk.
-Always keep separate backups, especially for critical footage.
+You should always keep separate backups, especially for critical footage.

-Professional data recovery is your best chance.
-DIY tools often cannot handle the scale and complexity of RAID or video file recovery.
+A trusted and professional service provider like Stellar Data Recovery is your best chance.
+DIY tools cannot handle the scale and complexity of RAID setups.

 Read More Case Studies